-- \$1,000 provides a family with one month of housing - \$500 provides summer camp scholarships for children - \$250 provides teens and tweens with enrichment activities and opportunities you are doing and support you.
+- \$1,000 provides a family with one month of housing - \$500 provides summer camp scholarships for children - \$250 provides teens and tweens with enrichment activities and opportunities contribute.
+This takes only a few minutes and is easy to do using social media.